Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### Tell me about your strength and weakness and why?

-- Somethimes soft skill is more important than technical skill, I am very collaberative and willing to work with people to achieve the goal.
-During the time at ASUS as a frontend developer, I am a bridge between UI Designer and Backend Developer becasue I took the initiative to learn UI concept such as HOW TO USE COLOR IN IO DESIGN and also learn backend technique to understand more about RESTFUL API in order to make sure we speak the same language and could clearly express ideas to improve the efficiency of communication.
+- Sometimes soft skill is more important than technical skill, I am very collaberative and willing to work with people to achieve the goal.
+During the time at ASUS as a frontend developer, to minimize the communication gap between UI design and backend developer, I took the initiative to learn UI concept such as HOW TO USE COLOR IN DESIGN and also learn backend technique to understand more about RESTFUL API in order to make sure we speak the same language and could clearly express ideas to improve the efficiency of communication.

 - Lacking experience in solving issue, as a junior developer, I do not have lots of experience in Front-End development if compare with senior.
 However, I am a highly-proactive person who is willing to learn!
 During the time at ASUS, the most important thing I learn is how to solve the issue with the correct method.
-I need to understand data flow and architecture first, and then narrow the issue down(How and Ex?).
-In the past, I usually took lots of time on fixing the function directly rather than understood the data flow first.
+I need to understand data flow and architecture first, and then narrow the issue down(How and Ex?). after understanding how dataflow work, I could clarify where the issue comes from.
+For example, when the user from Japanese report that the keyboard button would reset to default setting whenever restart the computer.
+I immediately knew whats going on because I was familiar with dataflow and knew where the bug was.
+According to the user behavior, I knew the issue was the condition of resetting default setting when switch keyboard's language.
   **[⬆ Back to Top](#question)**

 ### Challenge Project

 - HeartTrade

   - I took the initiative to participate online Global Hackathon which encourage people to provide solutions to improve issue related to the COVID-19.
 The most difficult part was how to collaberate with a remote team to create a platfotm in three days!
 Since everyone worked from home, it was not effective to talk with teammate who were at different time zone.
-"Communication gap" was a biggest challenge for us and it was quite hard to track what each teammate has already done so far!
+"Communication gap" was a biggest challenge for us!
 Thus, the first thing we decided to do is using Trello to manage the team and arrange the schedule based on the time zone so each team member could stay on tracking the Project Progress.
-Secondly, we use Slack to keep in touch with teammates to have a effective communication.
+Secondly, we use Slack to keep in touch with teammates to have an effective communication.
 As a result, we successfully upload and deploy the project to Heroku by the deadline because we minimized the communication gap by using collaberation tool includes Trello and Slack to stay On tracking of Project Progress and keep in touch with eachother!
     **[⬆ Back to Top](#question)**

 ### Proud Project

 - Advantech

   - When I interned at Advantech, my team was responsible for developing water treatment management dashboard.
-Therefore, interns collaborated with the Front-End Team to optimize the dashboard to improve data analysis for better user experience and maximize the business benefit!
+Therefore, interns collaborated with the Front-End Team to optimize the dashboard to improve data analysis for better user experience and maximize the business productivity!
 I was responsible for creating new panels using AngularJS and Svg.
-As an agile team, we had sprint planning meeting once two weeks to create sprint task backlog for next sprint and also had Review and Retrospective meeting with Backend team from Beijing once two weeks to review what we had already accomplished and discuss how to improve development process.
+As an agile team, we had sprint planning meeting once two weeks to create sprint tasks for next sprint and also had Review and Retrospective meeting with Backend team from Beijing once two weeks to review what we had already accomplished and discuss how to improve development process.
 Most important at all, Intern had opportunity to present the dashboard to potential customer in the international exhibition and collected the feedback from them.
 At the end of the internship, my team won the intern award for excellence in teamwork.
   - I felt a sense of achievement during the intern at Advantech because we had chance to show we have already done to real customer in the international exhibition and get the positive feedback from customer!
-I am really proud of this project becasue it not only improve my technical skill but also soft skill!
+I am really proud of this project becasue I not only show what we did the real-world customer but also won intern award.

-  - The difficult part is communicate with customer.
-Since it is my first to directly communicate with customer face to face.
-It was a good opportunity to improve my soft skill.
-It's almost impossible to satisfy all customer needs.
-Therefore, I try to listen their feedback and undersand what customer's needs to build a good relationship with them.
-One of feedback was customer would like to see all panels at the same time when page finish first time loading.
-However, we show panels asynchronously rather than synchronously because different types of equipments need different time to load data.
-Thus, to gain customer trust, I explained what the side effect is if we show all panel together at the same time and also provide feasible solution which is showing panel one by one base on priority.
     **[⬆ Back to Top](#question)**

 ### Tell me about a time when you had a group conflict and how did you overcome this conflict?

 - ASUS
-  - During the time at ASUS, I was responsible for gaming keyboard which is the main device in the app, so I have lots of chances to communicate with people from different departments.
+  - During my time at ASUS, I was responsible for gaming keyboard which is the main device in the app, so I have lots of chances to communicate with people from different departments.
 One of backend developers who was responsible for gaming keyboard like to avoid taking responsibility and he usually thought I could sovle the issue by front-end side, but sometimes it did not follow the data flow and make application slower.
-For example, he asked me to ask two http request to get all keyboard informtion.
-However, if I could only send one http request to get all infomation during intial loading, why do we need to send another request to get information again.
-This method did not follow the data flow and it would slow the performance down because of extra http requests.
-Therefore, I began to take more time on researching the structure of application, and collected more useful information to support my solution in order to express my idea clearly and convince him to follow the dataflow.
-As a result, I explained why I disagree with this solution due to data flow and performance and he agreed with that and successfully fixed the issue on the backend side.
+But I am not really familiar with structure of the app, I usually couldn't express my idea clearly at first.
+For example, he asked me to save gaming mode in the local file rather than in the device becuase he didn't know how to save it.
+In the first time loading, I need to send anothter reqeuest to set gaming mode and it could make app slower due to unnecessary request.
+Therefore, I began to take more time on researching the structure of application in order to express my idea clearly and convince him to follow the dataflow.
+As a result, I explained why I disagree with this solution due to the performance and he agreed with that and successfully fixed the issue on the backend side.
   - What I learned from this experience was how to communicate and collaberate with the co-work who are not willing to take responsibility.
 I need to learn more about application structure so that I could express my idea clearly and provide some feasible solutions with advantages and disadvantages before communication so I could convince them to do their tasks.
     **[⬆ Back to Top](#question)**

 ### The biggest mistake you made and what did you learn from it?

 - During the time at Advantech, my team have chance to present the visualization dashboard to customer in the international exhibition.
-The day before exhibition, one of panels did not work and I immediately admitted my mistake and did my best to clarify the issue as soon as possible!
-I checked CSS and found that display grid did not support IE browser.
+The day before exhibition, one of panels did not work and I immediately admitted my mistake and did my best to identify the cause of the problem as soon as possible!
+I checked CSS and found that display grid did not support IE browser because I forgot to add prefix -ms- in display property.
 Since we did not have time to modify the code, so the solution we used was openning the panel on the Chrome and made a video for the panel and pasted it on the dashboard as an image!
 As a result, we successfully presented the dashboard to the customer without any issue!
-- What I learn is admitting the mistake first when I make a mistake and try to provide some feasible solution to minimize the cost of mistake rather than make excuses for someone, so we could earn the trust from manager or customer again.
+- What I learn is admitting the mistake first when I make a mistake and try to provide some feasible solution to minimize the cost of mistake rather than making excuse, so we could earn the trust from manager or customer again.
   **[⬆ Back to Top](#question)**

 ### Give me an example of something you tried to accomplish but failed

 - During the time at Brilltek, I was responsibe for developing mobile app on both front-end and back-end.
 There was one time that manager asked us to present demo to customer in two days and it was not in our original plan.
-Thus, I immediately hold a meeting with teammate and customer to tell cusonter why we could not finish all features by the deadline but we could prioritize the features and make sure which features are more important for customer.
-As a result, we successfully presented demo to customer in two days but only high priority features.
+Thus, I immediately hold a meeting with teammate and customer to tell customer why we could not finish all features by the deadline but we could prioritize the features and make sure which features are more important for customer.
+As a result, we successfully presented demo to customer in two days but only show features with high priority.
 What I learn is keeping customer trust is important than anything even I fail on something.
 If I couldn’t finish task before deadline, I will admit my fault first and do my best to minimize the cost of this mistake by communicating with customers for possible solution to earn trust back from customer.
   **[⬆ Back to Top](#question)**

 ### What is the impact of a front-end engineer